aaronland/go-picturebook/README.md

   -size string
     	A common paper size to use for the size of your picturebook.
 Valid sizes are: "A3", "A4", "A5", "Letter", "Legal", or "Tabloid". (default "letter")
   -sort string
     	A valid sort.Sorter URI.
-Valid schemes are: modtime -source-uri string
+Valid schemes are: exif, modtime -source-uri string
     	A valid GoCloud blob URI to specify where files should be read from.
 By default file:// URIs are supported.
   -target string